What Welding Respirator Do You Need for Home Welding?

 Elastomeric respirators do their job and offer great benefits for the money they cost.

-- First of all, an elastomeric respirator provides excellent protection because they offer a very secure sealing.
-The materials and design adjust to the face shape and prohibit any unfiltered air from entering your breathing zone.
+- First of all, elastomeric respirators provide excellent protection because they offer a very secure sealing.
+The materials and design adjust to the face shape and prohibit unfiltered air from entering your breathing zone.

-- After that, these respirators’ cost is perfect for the amount of protection that they offer.
-An elastomeric respirator from a well-known manufacturer with welding filters costs around 30-50$.
+- After that, their cost is perfect for the amount of protection that they offer.
+An elastomeric respirator from a well-known manufacturer with filters costs around 30-$50.

 - They are very versatile.
-You can attach a large number of different particulate filters, gas cartridges, or a combination of both.
+You can attach numerous particulate filters, gas cartridges, or a combination of both.
 This depends on the welding process and the metals you weld.

 - The material has good resistance to heat and sparks.
 This provides them with long service life.